dappnode/DAppNodeDocs/docs/user/product-manual/system.md

 ## Notifications

-In case you want to set up telegram notifications, this view let you use a telegram bot to show the DAppNode message in telegram.
+To set up notifications from your node, this section explains how to set up a free private Telegram bot to send you DAppNode alert messages in a private Telegram channel you setup with your bot.

 <p align="center">
     <img src="../../../../img/system_view_notifications.png"/>
 </p>

-If you are interested in enable this kind of notifications, we recommend you follow this guide [how to set up telegram notifications on DAppNode](https://forum.dappnode.io/t/set-up-your-dappnode-telegram-bot/816/4).
+If you are interested in enabling these kinds of remote notifications, we recommend you follow this guide [How to Set Up Telegram Notifications on DAppNode](https://forum.dappnode.io/t/set-up-your-dappnode-telegram-bot/816/4).

 ## Auto-Updates

-You can now choose if you want your packages to be automatically updated by enabling these option for System Packages, installed packages, or both.
-Please note that tthe updates will be made 24 hours after the updated package availability is detected.
+You can now choose if you want your packages to be automatically updated by enabling this option for System Packages (Strongly reccomended to be enabled to ensure proper functioning of your Dappnode), installed packages, or both.
+Please note that tthe updates will be made 24 hours after the updated package is detected on the Smart Contracts

-This feature is valid for non major updates, in which an admin intervention will always be needed.
+This feature is works for non-major updates, Major updates which are less frequent than normal updates requre manually approval by the user to avoid breaking changes, which major updates often include.

 <p align="center">
     <img src="../../../../img/system_view_auto-updates.png"/>